jiya-mira/jmssh/README.md

 ### Secure by default
 + SSH passwords are never stored in the `jmssh` database.
-+ Secrets are stored only in OS credential vaults (macOS Keychain, Windows Credential Manager, Linux Secret Service / keyutils, etc.).
++ Secrets are stored only in OS credential vaults (macOS Keychain, Windows Credential Manager, Linux Secret Service, etc.).
 + All connections are executed via the system `ssh` binary.

 ### Simple mental model